vinibailo/TT-Game-Liste-2/README.md

 ## How the workflow operates

 1. **Authentication gate:** The site is protected by a shared password (`APP_PASSWORD`).
 Editors reach the login form at `/login`, enter the password, and receive a session cookie that unlocks the workspace.
 You can change the default password via environment variables for production deployments.【F:app.py†L113-L147】【F:templates/login.html†L1-L48】
-2. **Game loading:** The server reads `igdb_all_games.xlsx` on startup, removing empty rows and harmonising duplicates.
+2. **Game loading:** The server reads `igdb_all_games.xlsx` on startup, removing empty rows while preserving duplicate entries.
 Each row’s index becomes the “Source Index” that drives navigation.【F:app.py†L30-L103】
 3. **Cover discovery:** When a game already has a local or remote cover URL, the app tries to display it so editors can start from a reasonable crop.
 Fallback logic downloads remote images on the fly and converts them to inline JPEGs.【F:app.py†L104-L144】
 4. **Editing session:** For the active game the UI surfaces editable fields plus a live cropper.
 Any missing mandatory metadata triggers a warning toast so editors know what to fill in before saving.【F:templates/index.html†L37-L147】【F:static/main.js†L232-L305】
 5. **Saving:** On save the client crops the image to 1080×1080, posts the metadata and base64 cover to `/api/save`, and the server writes the record to SQLite while exporting the JPEG.
 The processed sequence counter increments so IDs remain contiguous.【F:static/main.js†L306-L353】【F:app.py†L248-L338】